-Key elements need to be considered when planning the customer journey within an organisation.
-First, automation, using artificial intelligence and machine learning among others, can insure that fastidious manual processes are simplified and automated as much as possible.
+Key elements need to be considered when planning the customer journey within an organization.
+First, automation, using artificial intelligence and machine learning among others, can ensure that fastidious manual processes are simplified and automated as much as possible.
 Second, proactive personalization must be advantaged, where services are designed in such a way that they seem very specific to each persona or customer segment of the organization.
 Third, contextual interaction must also be considered, where the organization can switch from online to physical and back while interacting with its clients.
 Finally, the use of practical innovations must be examined while optimizing a customer journey, where creating and experimenting with new spheres of value that sometimes did not previously exist.

 Linking Customer Journeys to Value